Support from FASE's Education Technology Office

 1. Overview of Backchanneling Tools

-Support for TopHat will be deprecated and the tool will be removed from the Academic Toolbox by May 1, 2024.
+Support for TopHat was deprecated and the tool was removed from the Academic Toolbox on May 1, 2024.

 2. Backchanneling Tools Comparison Table